juanpaca/juanpaca/README.md

 - :school: I'm currently pursuing a master's degree in Computational Modelling at **National Laboratory for Scientific Computing**
 - :books: My major is in **Mathematics**
 - :earth_americas: I'm living now in **Petrópolis, Brazil**
-- :bulb: I am interested in parallelizable numerical methods for partial differential equations and scientific machine learning.
+- :bulb: I am interested in parallelizable numerical methods for partial differential equations on porous media and scientific machine learning.

 ---